-6 Foods You Must Avoid Feeding to Dogs
+6 Foods to Avoid Feeding Your Dog

 Bread dough or any kind of bakery dough easily makes your dog’s stomach swell.
 This can cause your dog’s abdomen to stretch, which can cause severe pain.
-In addition, when the yeast ferments, it produces ethanol which is very toxic for your dog.
+In addition, when the yeast ferments, it produces ethanol, which is very toxic for your dog.
 It may cause damage to the central nervous system as well as the respiratory system.
-Some symptoms include depression, sedation, weakness, hypothermia and drunken gait.
+Some symptoms include depression, sedation, weakness, hypothermia, and drunken gait.

-5) Macadamia Nuts
+5. Macadamia Nuts

 These nuts may not be fatal, but they do cause illness in your dog.
 The mechanism of toxicity is yet unknown.
 A handful of these nuts can cause adverse effects in your pet dog.
 Some symptoms are weakness, depression, vomiting, muscle/joint pain, joint swelling, and a drunken gait.

 6. Currants, Grapes, and Raisins